Microsoft Co. (NASDAQ:MSFT) Shares Sold by Private Capital Group LLC

-Private Capital Group LLC reduced its stake in shares of Microsoft Co.
-(NASDAQ:MSFT – Get Rating) by 0.3% during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 21,632 shares of the software giant’s stock after selling 63 shares during the period.
-Microsoft accounts for about 1.5% of Private Capital Group LLC’s investment portfolio, making the stock its 16th largest position.
-Private Capital Group LLC’s holdings in Microsoft were worth $6,669,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Private Capital Group LLC lowered its position in shares of Microsoft Co.
+(NASDAQ:MSFT – Get Rating) by 0.3% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 21,632 shares of the software giant’s stock after selling 63 shares during the quarter.
+Microsoft comprises 1.5% of Private Capital Group LLC’s portfolio, making the stock its 16th largest position.
+Private Capital Group LLC’s holdings in Microsoft were worth $6,669,000 at the end of the most recent quarter.

-Other hedge funds have also modified their holdings of the company.
-Wealth Enhancement Advisory Services LLC increased its stake in Microsoft by 5.7% during the first quarter.
-Wealth Enhancement Advisory Services LLC now owns 134,115 shares of the software giant’s stock worth $42,237,000 after acquiring an additional 7,210 shares during the last quarter.
-Elk River Wealth Management LLC grew its holdings in shares of Microsoft by 4.8% during the 1st quarter.
-Elk River Wealth Management LLC now owns 55,203 shares of the software giant’s stock worth $17,020,000 after purchasing an additional 2,544 shares during the period.
-Steward Financial Group LLC acquired a new stake in Microsoft during the 4th quarter worth approximately $330,000.
-Oppenheimer Asset Management Inc. increased its position in Microsoft by 0.5% during the 4th quarter.
-Oppenheimer Asset Management Inc. now owns 717,041 shares of the software giant’s stock worth $241,156,000 after purchasing an additional 3,421 shares in the last quarter.
-Finally, Holloway Wealth Management LLC raised its holdings in Microsoft by 12.0% in the first quarter.
-Holloway Wealth Management LLC now owns 2,339 shares of the software giant’s stock valued at $721,000 after buying an additional 250 shares during the period.
-69.99% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors also recently bought and sold shares of the company.
+State Street Corp boosted its holdings in Microsoft by 2.8% in the fourth quarter.
+State Street Corp now owns 302,541,869 shares of the software giant’s stock worth $101,750,881,000 after purchasing an additional 8,108,943 shares during the period.
+Geode Capital Management LLC lifted its position in shares of Microsoft by 2.4% in the 4th quarter.
+Geode Capital Management LLC now owns 129,107,118 shares of the software giant’s stock worth $43,313,705,000 after buying an additional 3,027,306 shares during the last quarter.
+Norges Bank acquired a new position in shares of Microsoft in the 4th quarter valued at about $24,401,940,000.
+Nuveen Asset Management LLC grew its position in shares of Microsoft by 1.0% during the 4th quarter.
+Nuveen Asset Management LLC now owns 57,181,533 shares of the software giant’s stock valued at $19,231,292,000 after buying an additional 584,273 shares during the last quarter.
+Finally, UBS Asset Management Americas Inc. raised its stake in Microsoft by 7.5% during the third quarter.
+UBS Asset Management Americas Inc. now owns 46,493,373 shares of the software giant’s stock worth $13,107,412,000 after acquiring an additional 3,258,613 shares during the period.
+Institutional investors own 69.99% of the company’s stock.

 Microsoft Dividend Announcement

 The business also recently declared a quarterly dividend, which will be paid on Thursday, September 8th.
-Stockholders of record on Thursday, August 18th will be paid a $0.62 dividend.
-This represents a $2.48 dividend on an annualized basis and a dividend yield of 0.97%.
+Stockholders of record on Thursday, August 18th will be issued a dividend of $0.62 per share.
+This represents a $2.48 annualized dividend and a dividend yield of 0.97%.
 The ex-dividend date of this dividend is Wednesday, August 17th.
 Microsoft’s dividend payout ratio is currently 25.89%.

 Microsoft Corporation develops, licenses, and supports software, services, devices, and solutions worldwide.
 Its Productivity and Business Processes segment offers Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, and Skype for Business, as well as related Client Access Licenses (CAL); Skype, Outlook.com, OneDrive, and LinkedIn; and Dynamics 365, a set of cloud-based and on-premises business solutions for organizations and enterprise divisions.